umijs/umi-request/README.md

 a1 -> b1 -> response -> b2 -> a2
 ```

-2. Defferent type of middlewares
+2. Different type of middlewares

 ```javascript
 request.use(async (ctx, next) => {